-3-3 3 hours (3;0;0).
-This course will explore the basic principles of managing and maintaining a greenhouse.
+Description: This course will explore the basic principles of managing and maintaining a greenhouse.
 It will include basic selection and management of appropriate plants for greenhouses and specific types of greenhouse operations.
 Daily operations and industry related skills will be discussed.
+This course is equivalent to AGRI 3301.
+One of the courses will count towards the degree program and the other will be excluded.

-Prerequisite(s): AGRI 1331 or BIOL 1710 or BIOL 1132 or GEOG 1710 or equivalent.
-Course Typically Offered: Summer and Fall.
+Prerequisite(s): AGRI 1331, BIOL 1710, BIOL 1132, GEOG 1710, or equivalent.